 what cipher to prefer in the negotiation, but mind you, this is a power feature

-that takes knowledge to know how to use in ways that don't just make things
+that takes knowledge to know how to use in ways that do not just make things

 curl supports the TLS version of many protocols.
 HTTP has HTTPS, FTP has FTPS, LDAP has LDAPS, POP3 has POP3S, IMAP has IMAPS and SMTP has SMTPS.